 “Happiness often sneaks in through a door you didn’t know you left open.” ~ John Barrymore

-To some of you, this is just another boring video of a deer eating corn.
+To some of you, this is just another boring video of a deer eating weeds.
 Not for me.
-This beauty is pure delight, like the pawing and fawning over a newborn baby brought home to meet the rest of the family.
-I’m consider myself “baby mama.”
-I love all babies — lacking any babies of my own, anymore.
-I borrow from Mother Nature when I can.
+Like the pawing and fawning over a newborn baby just brought home to meet the family, we ooo and aaahh at every sighting.
+I consider myself a baby mama — I love all babies.
+And lacking any babies of my own anymore, I borrow from Mother Nature when I can.
 Mother Nature’s babies don’t need tending or money for college.